Authentication & OAuth 2.0

 Minimal refresh decision logic

 2. Otherwise use the cached access token.
-Suggested buffer: 120 to 300 seconds.
-Add small random jitter in high volume systems.
+Suggested buffer is 120–300 seconds with small random jitter in high-volume systems

 Reactive fallback on failure